-Proposed amendment to Regulation 18202 makes clear that actions taken by the California Citizen Redistricting Commission (CRC) in drawing district lines are quasi-legislative administrative actions, which in effect clarifies that attempts to influence the CRC may constitute lobbying under the Political Reform Act (Act).
-Proposed amended Regulation 18202 is presented for the Commission's consideration and recommendations.
-It is anticipated that the Regulation will be presented to the Commission at the November 16th, 2023, meeting for adoption.
+Staff recommends adopting the proposed amendments to Regulation 18202 regarding the definition of "quasi-legislative administrative action."
+The proposed amendments make clear that actions taken by the California Citizen Redistricting Commission (CRC) in drawing district lines are quasi-legislative administrative actions, which in effect clarifies that attempts to influence the CRC may constitute lobbying under the Political Reform Act (Act).